-- (a) issue rules, regulations, and guidelines necessary to implement this order, including a requirement for the periodic review of the eligibility of qualified businesses and distressed areas; - (b) draft all rules, regulations, and guidelines necessary to implement this order within 90 days of the date of this order; and - (c) ensure that all policies and procedures and all rules, regulations, and guidelines adopted and implemented in accordance with this order minimize the administrative burden on affected agencies and the procurement process.
+(a) issue rules, regulations, and guidelines necessary to implement this order, including a requirement for the periodic review of the eligibility of qualified businesses and distressed areas; - (b) draft all rules, regulations, and guidelines necessary to implement this order within 90 days of the date of this order; and - (c) ensure that all policies and procedures and all rules, regulations, and guidelines adopted and implemented in accordance with this order minimize the administrative burden on affected agencies and the procurement process. - SEC.

-SEC.
 5. Definitions.
-For purposes of this Executive order:

-- (a) "Agency" means any authority of the United States that is an "agency" under 44 U.S.C.
+For purposes of this Executive - order: (a) "Agency" means any authority of the United States that is an "agency" under 44 U.S.C.
 3502(1), other than those considered to be independent regulatory agencies, as defined in 44 U.S.C.
+3502(10).
-3502(10). - (b) "Area of general economic distress" shall be defined, for all urban and rural communities, as any census tract that has a poverty rate of at least 20 percent or any designated Federal Empowerment Zone, Supplemental Empowerment Zone, Enhanced Enterprise Community, or Enterprise Community.
-In addition, the Secretary may designate as an area of general economic distress any additional rural or Indian reservation area after considering the following factors: - (1) Unemployment rate; - (2) Degree of poverty; - (3) Extent of outmigration; and - (4) Rate of business formation and rate of business growth. - (c) "Qualified large business" means a large for-profit or not-for-profit trade or business that (1) employs a significant number of residents from the area of general economic distress; and (2) either has a significant physical presence in the area of general economic distress or has a direct impact on generating significant economic activity in the area of general economic distress. - (d) "Qualified small business" means a small for-profit or not-for-profit trade or business that (1) employs a significant number of residents from the area of general economic distress; (2) has a significant physical presence in the area of general economic distress; or (3) has a direct impact on generating significant economic activity in the area of general economic distress.

-(e) "Secretary" means the Secretary of Commerce.
+(b) "Area of general economic distress" shall be de- - fined, for all urban and rural communities, as any census tract that has a poverty rate of at least 20 percent or any designated Federal Empowerment Zone, Supplemental Empowerment Zone, Enhanced Enterprise Community, or Enterprise Community.
+In addition, the Secretary may designate as an area of general economic distress any additional rural or Indian reservation area after considering the following factors: - (1) Unemployment rate: - (2) Degree of poverty; - (3) Extent of outmigration; and - (4) Rate of business formation and rate of business growth. - (c) "Qualified large business" means a large for-profit or not-for-profit trade or business that (1) employs a significant number of residents from the area of general economic distress; and (2) either has a significant physical presence in the area of general economic distress or has a direct impact on generating significant economic activity in the area of general economic dis- - (d) "Qualified small business" means a small for-profit or not-for-profit trade or business that (1) employs a significant number of residents from the area of general economic distress; (2) has a significant physical presence in the area of general economic distress; or (3) has a direct impact on generating significant economic activity in the area of general economic distress. - (e) "Secretary" means the Secretary of Commerce.
 SEC.
 6. Agency Authority.
-Nothing in this Executive order shall be construed as displacing the agencies' authority or responsibilities, as authorized by law, including specifically other programs designed to promote the development of small or disadvantaged businesses.
+Nothing in this Executive - order shall be construed as displacing the agencies' authority or responsibilities, as authorized by law, including specifically other programs designed to promote the development of small or disadvantaged businesses - SEC.
+7. Judicial Review.
+This Executive order does not create any right or benefit, substantive or procedural, enforceable at law or equity by a party against the United States, its agencies or instrumentalities, its officers or employees, or any other person.